Iranian plateau: Geography

 The headwaters of major rivers arise in the Anti-Taurus: the east-flowing Aras River flows into the Caspian Sea, and the south-flowing Euphrates and Tigris join in Iraq before flowing into the Persian Gulf.
 Several small streams that flow into the Black Sea or landlocked Lake Van also originate in these mountains.
 The Indus River begins in the highlands of Tibet and flows the length of Pakistan almost tracing the eastern edge of the Iranian plateau.

 Southeast Anatolia lies south of the Anti-Taurus Mountains.
 It is a region of rolling hills and a broad plateau surface that extends into Syria.
 Elevations decrease gradually, from about 800 meters (2,600 ft) in the north to about 500 meters (1,600 ft) in the south.
 Traditionally, wheat and barley are the main crops of the region.

 Mountain ranges

+The plateau's mountain ranges can be divided into five major subregions: